-Veolia’s decision, announced at the end of 2017, to undertake a radical migration, shifting its entire information to Amazon Web Service, exemplifies this approach.
-But does the move set an example that other companies should be following?
+Veolia’s decision, announced at the end of 2017, to undertake a radical migration, rapidly shifting its entire information system to Amazon Web Service, exemplifies this approach.
+But does the move set an example that other companies should follow?

-“Unquestionably, in some cases agility and innovation do call for the Public Cloud,” says Yves Pellemans, CTO of Axians, a VINCI Energies brand focused on ICT.
-“Therefore Axians recommends that customers adopt the public cloud for some purposes, such as business development, mobility, web portal access, etc.”
+“Unquestionably, agility and innovation do call for the use of the public cloud in some cases,” says Yves Pellemans, cloud CTO at Axians France, part of the VINCI Energies ICT brand.
+“Axians therefore advises its customers to adopt the public cloud for some purposes, including business development, mobility and web portal access.”

-Made up of server networks open to any company wishing to rent space and functionalities, the public cloud enables the customers of a company as well as its employees to easily access services from a smartphone or tablet.
+The public cloud, made up of server networks open to any company wishing to rent space and functionalities, enables a company’s customers as well as its employees to readily access services from a smartphone or tablet.

 Additionally, the increasing number of cloud servers make it particularly easy to manage peak activity, says the Axians CTO, adding that “The public cloud has substantial scalability for expansion.”

 But wait, cautions Yves Pellemans, this doesn’t make the public cloud a panacea.
 It is not always advisable, or even possible, for a company to migrate all its business applications to the public cloud.
 In some cases, a private cloud, or alternatively an IaaS (Infrastructure as a Service) solution, which can be managed by Axians, is preferable.